Aveygo/RSS-Semantics/README.md

 4 : Reset to default state and update newly found items

-5 : Find headlines and sort by probability
+5 : Find headlines and sort by probability (rerunning will give different results)

 6 : Randomly shuffle the current items